-My homesickness on the road led me to follow several hiking and outdoor dog accounts from the Pacific Northwest, and when we returned we set up hikes and camping trips to meet in person.
+While away from Seattle, I started following several hiking and outdoor dog accounts from the Pacific Northwest.
+When I got back, we set up hikes and camping trips to meet in person.

-Jessica, with whom we traveled to Arizona, became a close friend of ours and she took me to places around western Washington that I had never seen before.
-We explored some of the most beautiful dog-friendly trails in the state, took an overnight backpacking adventure, and organized a camping trip that drew yet another Instagram friend and her pups from California.
+Jessica and her dachshund, Gretel, became close friends and showed me places around western Washington that I had never seen before.
+We explored beautiful dog friendly trails, took an overnight backpacking adventure, and organized a camping trip that included another Instagram friend and her pups from California.

-On the flip side, Instagram has also given me the opportunity to act as a tour guide for visitors to my own city.
-I’ve taken visiting Instagram friends to my favorite Portland breweries, informed them of the best beaches on the Oregon Coast, and joined them for waterfall hikes in the Columbia River Gorge.
+On the flip side, Instagram has also allowed me to act as a tour guide in my own city.
+I’ve taken visiting Instagram friends to my favorite dog friendly spots in Portland, informed them of the best beaches on the Oregon Coast, and joined them for waterfall hikes in the Columbia River Gorge.

-One of the benefits we didn’t anticipate is that our dog, Sora, who tends to be a bit reactive around new dogs and people, has increased confidence in these situations.
-Regularly meeting new dogs, especially on the trail, she’s learned to like being introduced to new friends, human and dog alike.
+One of the benefits we didn’t anticipate was the change in our dog, Sora.
+She was a bit reactive around new dogs and people.
+But we could see her confidence with each dog meet up.
+Regularly meeting new dogs, especially on the trail, taught her to enjoy encounters with new friends — human and dog alike.